 Is there evidence of God’s existence inherent in the universe, solar system, earth and the human body?
 Are there marks of intelligent design all around us?

-Let’s look at the incredible complexity and precision that exists and see if it demonstrates the work of blind chance (evolution) or intelligent design.
+Let’s look at the incredible complexity and precision that exists in the universe and in all life and see if it demonstrates the work of blind chance (evolution) or intelligent design.

 What is intelligent design?

 Intelligent design (ID) “refers to a scientific research program as well as a community of scientists, philosophers and other scholars who seek evidence of design in nature.
 The theory of intelligent design holds that certain features of the universe and of living things are best explained by an intelligent cause, not an undirected process such as natural selection” (intelligentdesign.org).

 The idea behind intelligent design is simple.
 Look at all the evidence available and see whether that evidence leads to the conclusion that blind, random chance was the organizing principle of life and the universe, or whether the precision, complexity and intricate balance we see is really evidence of planned, genuine design.

 Intelligent design says the high degree of probability is that it simply could not have happened by blind chance.

 The blind watchmaker: evolutionary view of “apparent design”